Announcement and Call for Nominations

 - activities promoting achievements of colleagues or general advancements in the field of herpetology.

-With this announcement, we seek nominations for the first HL Award for Distinguished Service to Herpetology, to be awarded in 2018.
+With this announcement, we seek nominations for the first HL Award for Distinguished Service to Herpetology, to be awarded in 2019.
 Nominations of candidates to the society must be made by a third party (i.e. self-nominations will not be accepted).
 Nominations must be accompanied by at least one letter of support from the nominator(s), addressing the candidate's suitability for the award in terms of the above criteria, as well as a current Curriculum vitae (or equivalent document providing details of the nominee's career highlights and accomplishments, including their publication record).
-Nominations should be sent by e-mail to the chair of the HL Distinguished Service to Herpetology committee (Patrick Gregory, firstname.lastname@example.org) by March 31 2018.
+Nominations should be sent by e-mail to the chair of the HL Distinguished Service to Herpetology committee (Emily Taylor, firstname.lastname@example.org) by March 31 2020.

 Nominations normally will be kept confidential; nominators therefore are asked not to inform nominees of their nomination unless necessary for obtaining the CV or other information.
 However, unsuccessful nominations will be kept under active consideration for a maximum of three years; after that period, nominators, if they so choose, can submit a new and updated nomination of the candidate.
 Although nominations are to be kept confidential, winners will be notified of their award in advance of the annual meeting to give them the opportunity to attend the meeting to receive their award; however, we encourage winners to not reveal their award to others ahead of the annual meeting.